 Products are distributed through two primary channels: retail online and wholesale.

 The microcredit program helps women develop as entrepreneurs by managing income generating projects.

 Artisans complete a loan application that includes a simple business plan.
 During the course of their project, artisans receive quarterly site visits by the Program Coordinator to evaluate how the project is progressing.
 If an artisan is experiencing difficulty with the project, she will receive technical support from staff members and will be visited more often.
 Artisans also attend periodic business trainings.

 Artisans have used loans to plant crops, purchase nutritional supplements to sell in their community, and build a small lumber mill among many others!

-MayaWorks coordinates several educational programs designed to expand opportunities for women:
+MayaWorks coordinates several educational programs designed to expand opportunities for women and young girls:

 Forty percent of MayaWorks artisans were illiterate and did not complete their primary education.
 MayaWorks artisans speak a variety of indigenous languages as their primary language.
 Spanish is their secondary language.
 MayaWorks partnered with CONALFA to provide literacy training.
 Artisans now read at the sixth grade level in Spanish.